 Each writer prepares the data as appropriate, such as completing all open transactions, rolling transaction logs, and flushing caches.
 When the data is ready to be shadow-copied, the writer notifies the Volume Shadow Copy Service.

-Now if any of the files are in open state or in an inconsistent state, VSS service again instructs VSS writers to freeze the applications for a couple of moments.
+Now if any of the files are in an n state or in an inconsistent state, VSS service again instructs VSS writers to freeze the applications for a couple of moments.

-Now the Writers gets only maximum of 60 sec to free the I/O operations to this application while the shadow copy is taken.
+Now the Writers get only a maximum of 60 sec to free the I/O operations to this application while the shadow copy is taken.

 The Volume Shadow Copy Service flushes the file system buffers and then freezes the file system, which ensures that the file system metadata is recorded correctly and the data to be shadow-copied is written in a consistent order.